murrayo/MUT/README.md

 ### Pretty pButtons Charts

-The script `pretty_pButtons.py` uses the sqlite database that can be created using yape to create charts that can combine metrics for *Red Hat* (RHEL): vmstat iostat mgstat.
+The script `pretty_pButtons.py` uses the sqlite database created using yape to make charts that can combine metrics for **Red Hat** (RHEL): vmstat, iostat and mgstat.
 For example, this is handy if you need to output charts for performance reports.
+This is a preview, working towards an interactive solution.

-There is also an option to output merged vmstat iostat and mgstat as a csv file for you to work within other ways.
+There is also an option to output merged vmstat, iostat and mgstat as a csv file for you to work within other ways.

 Formatting and chart creation is driven from two yml files, I have included samples;
 `pretty_pButtons_input.yml` - instance details such as name and key disks eg: /dev/sde is sde.
 Also formatting details similar to yape.